lelouchB/final-space-api/README.md

  npm start
  ```

- This will start the frontend dev server on [http://localhost:3000](http://localhost:3000).
+ This will start the frontend development server on [http://localhost:3000](http://localhost:3000).

 After you have done with your contribution, create the production build by running the following commands: